danneu/kotlin-result/README.md

 #### `.fold()`

-Reduce both sides of a final value.
+Reduce both sides into a final value.

 ```kotlin
 Result.ok(100).fold({ it + 1 }, { it + "-mapped" }) == 101